A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Numerical experiments

-In Table~\ref{T:delta ma87}, for LSQR run on problem psse0, we report the ratios $ratio_{PT}$ and $ratio_{GS}$ for the stopping tolerance $\delta$ in the range $[10^{-6}, \, 10^{-20}]$.
+In Table~\ref{T:delta ma87}, for LSQR run on problem psse0, we report the ratios $ratio_{PT}$ and $ratio_{GS}$ for the stopping tolerance $\delta$ in the range $[10^{-6}, \, 10^{-16}]$.
 The preconditioner is again computed by {\tt HSL\_MA87} in fp32 arithmetic and applied in fp64 arithmetic.
-We see that while $ratio_{PT}$ smoothly decreases, $ratio_{GS}$ stagnates.
-Thus, while we use $ratio_{GS}$ to terminate the outer loop of LSQR-IR and GMRES-IR, in our experiments with LSQR we employ $ratio_{PT}$ (including when solving the correction equation within the LSQR-IR algorithm).
+We see that $ratio_{GS}$ stagnates at $10^{-5}$ while $ratio_{PT}$ continues to decrease.
+Once the maximal attainable accuracy of the LSQR solution has been reached, the scalars $\phi^{(i)}$ are dominated by rounding error rather than by genuine reduction of the error, so the increments $\Delta_i=(\phi^{(i)})^2$ fall to the noise level.
+Their accumulated sum $estim_{\ell_i}$ (step 8 of Agorithm~\ref{alg:est}), and hence $ratio_{PT}$, can therefore continue to decrease even though $\|x-x^{(i)}\|_{A^TA}$ has stagnated, so the estimate no longer bounds the true error; this is consistent with~\cite{pati:2024}, whose reliability guarantee explicitly excludes this regime.